Borden and Scurry District Court and County Court Plan

 2) have been engaged in the practice of law a minimum of one year, or otherwise be supervised by, or in association with, an attorney who has been in private practice for a minimum of at least one year, as of the time he has requested or consented to be included on the list;

-3) periodically attend and/or review criminal and/or juvenile law C.L.E. updates and seminars as may be required by law, but not less than six hours of C.L.E. per year.
+3) periodically attend and/or review criminal and/or juvenile law and procedure C.L.E. updates and seminars as may be required by law, but in no event less than six hours of C.L.E. per year from these C.L.E. areas (1 Tex.
+Admin.
+Code § 174.1); and

-4) submit by October 15th each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
+4) by October 15th each year, submit a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
 The report must be submitted through the online form to the Texas Indigent Defense Commission/form prescribed by the Texas Indigent Defense Commission to the court administration office in the county.
+Tex.
+Code Crim.
+Proc.
+Art.26.04(j)(4).

 Prompt Appointment of Counsel